-This healthy and delicious greek salad dressing is super easy to make and really versatile!
-Pour it on your favorite salads, or use it as a marinade.
-This recipe is also vegan, whole30, paleo, and keto — a win win!
+This healthy Greek salad dressing recipe is super easy to make, and so versatile!
+It makes a delicious tangy vinaigrette with fresh lemon and Mediterranean herbs.
+Pour it on your favorite salads, or use it as a simple marinade for vegetables.

 Greek Salad Dressing Recipe

-This Greek salad dressing is one my all time favorite vinaigrettes for a salad.
-It’s bursting with light and bright flavor that works fabulously on pretty much any green salad!
-It’d be great to make a yummy Greek pasta salad too.
+This Greek salad dressing is one my all time favorite vinaigrettes.
+It’s bursting with light and bright flavor that works fabulously on pretty much any green salad.
+I also love it on lemon orzo pasta salad!

 It reminds me a bit of the salad dressing at Zoe’s Kitchen, one of my favorite Whole30 restaurants.
-All of the fresh ingredients are Whole30, Keto and dairy free.
-This homemade dressing recipe is made without yogurt or feta, two pretty common greek dressing ingredients.
+Because this dressing is made without yogurt or feta (common ingredients in Greek dressing), it’s dairy free and Whole30 compliant.
+But trust me, there’s so much fresh flavor, you won’t miss the dairy!

-This Greek vinaigrette and marinade leans really herby, with a zesty lemon vinaigrette flavor.
+This Greek vinaigrette is really herby, with a zesty lemon vinaigrette flavor.
 Really, it’s the best part of a fresh salad!
 I can’t get enough of this wonderful dressing.
 And I bet you’ll feel the same after you try it!

-- Making your own dressing not only creates better flavors, but it’s a great way to ensure the dressing follows any dietary restrictions or allergy restrictions that you may have.
+- Homemade dressing has the best flavor.
+Making your own dressing not only creates better flavors, but it’s a great way to ensure the dressing follows any dietary restrictions or allergy restrictions that you may have.
 Something that store-bought dressings often cannot guarantee.

-- You can make this authentic Greek salad dressing ahead of time and store it until you need it.
+- Great for meal prep.
+You can make the Greek salad dressing ahead of time, and it stays fresh for a couple of weeks.
 Great if you are into meal prepping!

 Ingredients